Content updated on June 25, 2021

-Despite the high-profile failures of AD drug trials, the amyloid hypothesis has by no means been disproven.
+Despite the controversy surrounding the approval of aducanumab and high-profile failures of other AD drug trials, the amyloid hypothesis has by no means been disproven.
 Instead, most scientists agree that the story of AD is more complex than implied by the original hypothesis.
 An increasingly large body of evidence suggests that Aβ plaques alone do not cause neurodegeneration, but rather it is an unbalanced immune response to Aβ that leads to inflammation and cell death in the brain.

-Microglia, the macrophages of the central nervous system, have been identified in recent years as key determinants in the pathology of AD, with the emergence of complex relationships between Aβ plaques and microglial genes such as TREM2 and ASC.
+Microglia, the macrophages (immune cells that engulf and neutralize unwanted material) of the central nervous system, have been identified in recent years as key determinants in the pathology of AD, with the emergence of complex relationships between Aβ plaques and microglial genes such as TREM2 and ASC.
 These observations have identified new targets for AD drug development, but they have also created a new dilemma: should AD be managed by activating microglia to clear more Aβ plaques, or should we inhibit microglial action to dampen the inflammatory response?

-Alzheimer’s Disease has proven to be an extremely difficult target for drug developers.
+Alzheimer’s Disease has proven to be a complicated and elusive target for drug developers.
 While the amyloid hypothesis sparked tremendous hope in both the scientific and lay communities, more than 25 years after it was introduced only a handful of AD drugs have been approved, and there is still no cure.
 Meanwhile, researchers continue to look for novel ways to diagnose and treat AD.